-The experimental approach is the essence of the field of Biology ("experiment" includes both field observations and laboratory manipulations), and thus constitutes an important part of the student's experience.
+During your senior year (and often the summer leading up to it), the experimental approach is the essence of the field of Biology ("experiment" includes both field observations and laboratory manipulations), and thus constitutes an important part of the student's experience.
 Some of the advantages you may expect to gain are:

 Learning to think as a scientist: The best—perhaps the only—way to gain an understanding of the thought processes by which new scientific knowledge is gained is to participate directly in a research project.
 The process by which experiments are designed, tested, modified, developed, performed and evaluated is vastly more complex than can be described in a formal course where, for instance, often only the final and successful experiment is described, while the details of the process of formulating theories, testing them and discarding those disproved is often omitted.
 Further, learning to be objective about your own work—in which you are deeply involved—is a unique experience applicable to many pursuits outside of scientific research.

 Participation in a stand-alone summer research program is a good introduction to research, but the short duration of such programs does not allow for the development of expertise, independence, and ownership—qualities that our honors students develop over the course of their senior year.
 The greater sophistication and ownership of the senior student and the greater length of time invested in an Honors project permits a better understanding of the complexities of research than can be gained during a single summer earlier in one's college career.